-Students will be notified of their CRRSAA emergency relief grant to their poets.whittier.edu address.
-Students will be required to complete the HEERF II Response Form embedded in the email to accept the funds and choose the delivery method.
-Students will be given the option to apply their grant to any outstanding tuition balance.
+Students were notified of their HEERF III emergency relief grant via email to their poets.whittier.edu address.
+Students were required to complete the HEERF III Response Form embedded in the email to accept the funds and choose the delivery method.
+Students were given the option to apply their grant to their outstanding account balance.

-Students with exceptional need who meet the eligibility criteria will be directly notified by email sent to their poets.whittier.edu email address.
-The first round of notifications will be sent the week of February 22, 2021.
+All HEERF III funds have been distributed.
+Students who met the eligibility criteria were directly notified by email sent to their poets.whittier.edu email address.
+The first round of notifications were sent the week of March 28, 2022.

-Students will be asked to choose the disbursement method they prefer.
-Whittier College offers three options:
+Students were asked to choose the disbursement method they prefer.
+Whittier College offered three options:

-Students must complete and return the CRRSAA Response Form by the deadline provided in the email to indicate their preference and provide affirmative consent.
-Failure to respond will result in the reallocation of funds to other students in need.
+Students were required to complete and return the HEERF III Response Form by the deadline provided in the email to indicate their preference and provide affirmative consent.
+Failure to respond resulted in the reallocation of funds to other students in need.

-No, you are not required to repay any emergency relief provided through the CRRSAA.
+No, you are not required to repay any emergency relief provided through HEERF III ARP.

 No. This is an emergency grant to help you manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid you may be eligible to receive.

-You will have the option to authorize the College to apply your CRRSAA grant to your outstanding student account balance by completing the CRRSAA Response Form.
+Recipients had the option to authorize the College to apply the HEERF III grant to their outstanding student account balance by completing the HEERF III Response Form.

-No, CRRSAA student relief grants, like the CARES Act grants which preceded them, are not subject to federal and state tax according to the IRS nor can they be claimed as a deduction or credit “for expenses paid with the grant including the tuition and fees deduction, the American Opportunity Credit, or the Lifetime Learning Credit.”
+No, HEERF student relief grants are not subject to federal and state tax according to the IRS nor can they be claimed as a deduction or credit “for expenses paid with the grant including the tuition and fees deduction, the American Opportunity Credit, or the Lifetime Learning Credit.”

-Questions about CRRSAA funding should be sent to firstname.lastname@example.org.
+Questions about HEERF III funding should be sent to email@example.com.